Rolling Process: Definition, Working Principle, Application, and Defects

 Working Principle Of Rolling Process

-The working principle of the rolling process depends on whether you are doing the rolling at room temperature or at an elevated temperature based on the metal.
-But in both scenarios, the metal sheet gets thinner and length gets increased without affecting the width.
+The working principle of the rolling process depends on whether you are doing the rolling at room temperature or an elevated temperature based on the metal.
+But in both scenarios, the metal sheet gets thinner and the length gets increased without affecting the width.

 In the case of hot rolling, heat is applied above the re-crystallization temperature of the metal sheet.
 Due to this heat, the grain structure changes, metal goes to a plastic state and gets deformed to make the sheet thinner.